New drug treatments for cancer of the uterus

-Targeted therapy is a new kind of drug treatment that attacks specific features of cancer cells to stop the cancer growing and spreading.
-Your oncologist may discuss additional testing of the tumour to see whether any of these drugs might be an option, particularly for cancer that has returned.
+Targeted therapy is a drug treatment that attacks specific features of cancer cells to stop the cancer growing and spreading.
+Your medical oncologist may discuss testing the tumour to see whether there are any suitable targeted therapy drugs available through clinical trials.

 Download a PDF booklet on this topic.